elvinaqa/HandsonML-and-DLTheory/README.md

-The idea that data matters more than algorithms for complex problems was further popularized by Peter Norvig et al. in a paper titled “The Unreasonable Effectiveness of Data” published in 2009.10 It should be noted, however, that small- and mediumsized datasets are still very common, and it is not always easy or cheap to get extra training data, so don’t abandon algorithms just yet.
+The idea that data matters more than algorithms for complex problems was further popularized by Peter Norvig et al. in a paper titled “The Unreasonable Effectiveness of Data” published in 2009.10 It should be noted, however, that small- and mediumsized datasets are still very common, and it is not always easy or cheap to get extra training data, so don’t abandon algorithms yet.

 ### Popular open data repositories: